AlexanderDzhoganov/Skylines-Sapphire/README.md

   - 3.1 Define your skin modules
   - 3.2 Define your skin sprites
   - 3.3 Define your skin colors
-- 4. Write a skin module
+- 4. Writing your first skin module
-- 5. Test and publish your skin
+- 5. Testing and publishing your skin

 ### 1. Download and extract the example and template skins